stangeor/USA-Regional-Sales-Analysis/README.md

 - Which region drives the highest revenue?
 - Which regions underperform on profitability?
-- Are revenues concentrated in a few product categories?
+- Are revenues concentrated in a product categories?
 - Are there seasonal patterns?
 - Where should management focus growth or cost optimization?